TeamHeka/medkit/docs/user_guide/pipeline.md

 If you have more questions about pipelines or wonder how to build more complex flows, you may want to take a look at the [pipeline API docs](api:core:pipeline).
-If you are interested in the advantages of pipelines as regard provenance tracing, you may read the provenance tracing tutorial.
+If you are interested in the advantages of pipelines as regard provenance tracing, you may read the [provenance tracing tutorial](provenance.md).
-TODO: add link when available.